 This extra step may seem to add an unnecessary complication, at first.
 Why would you make it harder for people to reach your listing?

 Our Amazon landing pages work in a similar way.
 By directing traffic along the ‘scenic route,’ you keep the wrong people from reaching your listings.
 Thus you increase your conversion rates.

 A LandingCube user put it very well:

 “I’m very happy so far.
 It appears my campaigns are adding a much needed conversion boost.
 Basically, it is letting those people who click on my Facebook promo have a good look at the product and only the ones with intent to purchase are moving on to amazon.
 Previously, although I had less steps using Facebook direct to my storefront link, I was getting much increased velocity but also a decrease in conversion which led amazon to 1st increase my keyword ranking and then 3 or 4 days later decrease my ranking.
 Now I am just getting the increased velocity AND increased conversion.”

 People who are unlikely to buy never reach your Amazon listing.
 The landing page weeds them out.
 So you don’t get as much traffic to your listing by taking the ‘scenic route’.
 But the traffic you do get is higher quality (more likely to convert).

 Fewer page views with the same amount of orders equals higher conversion rates.
 Amazon rewards higher conversion rates with better rankings and, in turn, more sales.

 This may seem obvious, but it’s worth stressing.
 Consumers love deals (and so does Amazon, by the way).
 By offering a discount, you make it much more likely that someone will buy your product.

-LandingCube makes it super easy to give out single-use promo codes.
+LandingCube makes it super easy to give out single-use promo codes, or any other kind of Amazon promo code.
 Rather than manually sending out each promo code, LandingCube automates it.
 Here’s how you create promo codes on Amazon.